softwaresaved/lowfat/docs/_posts/2016-12-09-file-system.md

   Data used when testing.

+- `LICENSE`

+  Copy of BSD 3-Clause License.

-- `manage.py
+- `manage.py`

   Django command line script.

 - `README.md`

-  Root of documentation.
+  Name and link to documentation.

 - `requirements.txt`